Emergency Medical Technician

 Program Information

-Potential Career & Employers
+Potential Careers & Employers

 “I was able to assist various levels of emergency medical personnel and immediately apply what I learned in class with their guidance in real life situations.
 The opportunity to quickly be involved in emergent situations vividly reinforced what I studied in books.”